Nabinho/Everything-Controller-V2.0/README.md

 ### Conclusion/Contact

 As this is a personal project, I would love to see if anyone replicate or takes inspiration from this project.
-So if you replicate or use this as a base for your owm project, please share it with me in Instagram.
+So if you replicate or use this as a base for your own project, please share it with me in Instagram.